Louis-Auguste-Victor, Count de Ghaisnes de Bourmont: Service after the second restoration, Spain, Algeria then exile

-After the Second Restoration, he was given command of the 16th infantry division in Besançon and took part in the Spanish campaign of 1823 where he won the battle of Sanlucar, and took Seville.
-King Charles X of France made him minister of war in 1829 and in 1830 was appointed commander of forces mustering to invade Algeria.
+After the Second Restoration, he was given command of the 16th infantry division in Besançon and took part in the Spanish campaign of 1823 where, he won the battle of Sanlucar, and took Seville.
+King Charles X of France made him minister of war in 1829 and in 1830, was appointed commander of forces mustering to invade Algeria.

-The Invasion of Algiers in 1830, launched objectively as a response to the fly-whisk affair but in reality launched to shore up support for the absolutist monarchy.
-Bourmont was successful in defeating the Deylik of Algiers and was appointed Marshal of France as reward.
+The Invasion of Algiers in 1830, was launched objectively as a response to the fly-whisk affair but in reality launched to shore up support for the absolutist monarchy.
+Bourmont was successful in defeating the Deylik of Algiers and was appointed Marshal of France as a reward.
 But in his absence the July Revolution overthrew Charles X. Bourmont refused to give his allegiance to the new King Louis Philippe I and was replaced by Bertrand Clauzel as commander in Algeria.
-Bourmont hoped to lead his army back to France in the name of Charles but lacking support amongst the rank and file he went into exile in Spain.
+Bourmont hoped to lead his army back to France in the name of Charles, but lacking support amongst the rank and file he went into exile in Spain.

-In 1832 Marshal Bourmont took part in the rising of Caroline Ferdinande Louise, duchesse de Berry and on its failure fled to Portugal.
-He commanded the army of the absolutist monarch King Miguel during the Liberal Wars and after the victory of the constitutional party he retired to Rome.
+In 1832 Marshal Bourmont took part in the rising of Caroline Ferdinande Louise, Duchesse de Berry, and on its failure fled to Portugal.
+He commanded the army of the absolutist monarch King Miguel during the Liberal Wars.
+The Miguelists would be defeated by the constitutional party, Bourmont fled once more to the Papal States.

 An older Bourmont, wearing his decorations on an overcoat - Order of Saint Louis, the second may be the Order of Saint Ferdinand of Spain.
 A third honour is hidden by the overcoat.

-At the amnesty of 1840 he returned to France, but continued support for the legitimist Bourbon pretender Henri, Count de Chambord.
-He died on the 27th of October 1846 at the Château de Bourmont.
+At the amnesty of 1840, he returned to France, but continued to support the legitimist Bourbon pretender Henri, Count de Chambord.
+He died on the 27 October 1846 at the Château de Bourmont.